MahdiFarnaghi/intelli_geo/docs/development.md

 The recommended way to package the plugin is by using [pb_tool](https://g-sherman.github.io/plugin_build_tool/).
 You can find its documentation at the provided link.
 Before releasing, you need a ZIP file containing the packaged plugin code.

+1. Ensure the version number is properly set in metadata.txt

-1. Ensure that all necessary files are listed in the pbtool.config file under the [files] section.
+2. Ensure that all necessary files are listed in the pbtool.config file under the [files] section.
 This includes: `python_files` for Python source code, `main_dialog` and `compiled_ui_files` for UI files.
 If you have updated any icons and need to compile them, run:

     ```
     pb_tool compile
     ```

-2. Next, create the ZIP package by running:
+3. Next, create the ZIP package by running:

     ```
     pb_tool zip